Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Paul Coster - JPMorgan Securities LLC

 Yeah.
-So, you saw lower gross margins this quarter as a function of the product mix with the customer.
+So, you saw lower gross margins this quarter as a function of the product mix with a customer.
 Was it actually the product mix with that customer?
 Was it the – where the volume and price breaks on volume that, that particular customer would have enjoyed?

 Robert J. Willett - Cognex Corp.